Human-Social Information Sciences

 Research of the students:

-he topics of recent doctoral dissertations: Children’s theater play and education, Plays by Hisashi Inoue, Fairy tales by Madame Leprince de Beaumont, Silent movies, Symphonies of F. Schubert, Early American comics, Indonesian comics, Lieder of Beethoven, etc.
+The topics of recent doctoral dissertations: Children’s theater play and education, Kafka’s use of perspective, Plays by Hisashi Inoue, Fairy tales by Madame Leprince de Beaumont, Silent movies, Symphonies of F. Schubert, Early American comics, Indonesian comics, Lieder of Beethoven, etc.